About SGS

 What is the Southern Gerontological Society?

-Today, 40 years later, SGS is a vibrant and thriving regional gerontological membership organization that continues to work towards building bridges between research and practice in the field of aging.
-As the only regional membership society on aging, SGS focuses on aging related issues, challenges and strengths unique to the Southern region of the United States.
-SGS’s region, the South, invites and nurtures collaborations among stakeholders in order to find solutions and best practices for the South’s unique aging-related challenges.
-While the society focuses on regional, Southern aging issues, its reach is international in scope through the dissemination of educational material through the Journal of Applied Gerontology, the open access, peer-reviewed Gerontology and Geriatric Medicine and the Southern Gerontologist newsletter.
-The society also hosts its annual conference and webinars with program content developed specifically to continue to support and enhance networks and collaborative works.
+Over 40 years later, SGS is a dynamic and influential regional membership organization, continuing to champion the connection between research and practice in aging.
+As the only regional membership society focused on aging, SGS addresses issues, challenges, and strengths unique to the Southern U.S and fosters collaboration among key stakeholders to identify solutions and best practices.
+While its primary focus is on regional aging issues, SGS has a global impact, disseminating knowledge through the peer-reviewed journals, Journal of Applied Gerontology (JAG) and Sage Open Aging (GGM) as well as the Southern Gerontologist newsletter.
+The Society also hosts an annual conference and webinars, offering program content designed to support and enhance professional networks and collaborative efforts across the aging field.

 The Expertise of SGS